domschl/WinSteamOnMac/README.md

 brew86 -v install apple/apple/game-porting-toolkit
 ```

+> **Note:** This starts a rather lengthy install- and compilation process that takes a long time!

 Now create a directory that will contain all the Windows stuff, Steam and any games you download.
 Here we'll use `~/Win10`,
 which is our `wine` prefix (Apple uses the example of `my-game-prefix`, we'll go with `Win10`):

 ### Update notes